markasoftware/to-the-skies/README.md

 ### Running the tests

 Run `npm test` to run all tests.
-Provide `--help` to see the options, which allow you to choose which tests to run.
+Provide `help` as a parameter (no hyphens or dashes) to see the options, which allow you to choose which tests to run.
 Without options it runs all tests.
 Before submitting a pull request, please ensure that your modified code passes ALL tests, and please write tests for most of your code, unless it is very trivial or very difficult to write tests for.